University Campus Barnsley

 Foundation degrees: Construction, multimedia, early years, leading in the early years, and journalism and media production among others.
 New foundation degrees include electrical and electronic technology, along with mechanical technology, validated by Staffordshire University.

-Vital statistics: The university serves about 1,000 students, with an equal ratio of part-time and full-time students.
-The University Campus Barnsley offers a full range full-time and part-time courses including degrees (BA and BSc), HND, HNC and foundation degrees and specialist postgraduate and professional courses.
+Vital statistics: The University Campus Barnsley offers a full range full-time and part-time courses including degrees (BA and BSc), HND, HNC and foundation degrees and specialist postgraduate and professional courses.
 New HND courses for 2014 include arts and crafts, computing and systems development, engineering, hospitality management, travel and tourism management and many more.

 Any accommodation?
 No official halls of residence but affordable housing is available close to the campus and UCB advertises rooms on Barnsley Student Pad.

 Cheap to live there?
-Yes - it's between £60 and £75 per week to share a flat in Barnsley.
+Oh yes - prices start from £45 per week to share a flat in Barnsley.

 Transport links: Barnsley is situated in the centre of some of Yorkshire's major cities, with Leeds, Sheffield and Huddersfield only a short train journey away.
 Barnsley is less than four hours from London by rail and three hours from Newcastle, both via Leeds or Doncaster.
 The approach by road is on the M1, junction 38 or 37.